Bali - Ubud

 - Rafting on the Ayung river.
 There are several operators in Bali that offer this tour.
 Taking advantage of the tours, you can look at the very picturesque gorge of the Ayung river.
 The rapids are class II and class III (for those who know what a rapid stream of foamy water), and the best rafting in the rainy season, during the dry season from June to September, the water level in the river drops significantly.

 - Monkey forest (Ubud, The Ubud Monkey Forest) is a nature reserve and temple complex in Ubud.
 It has approximately 340 monkeys and is a popular tourist attraction of the city.
 There are several temples, monthly it is visited by over 10,000 tourists.
-In the Monkey forest is full of hungry monkeys, so it is advisable not to bring any food, so as not to provoke the monkeys anything you pull off.
+In the Monkey forest is full of hungry monkeys, so it is advisable not to bring any food, so as not to provoke the monkeys anything you pull off (see how to behave with monkeys, precautions).

 - The Botanical garden is located just 1 kilometre from the centre of Ubud, a perfect place for tourists and residents.
 Located on the territory of five hectares of natural gullies and ravines, it includes an Orchid Garden, a huge collection of ferns, palms, bamboos and tropical trees, an Islamic garden and other features.